The Largesse of the Sea Maiden (short story): Vignettes

 An investigative journalist, Tom Ellis, conveys a curious story to Whitman.
 Ellis interviewed a convicted murderer, William Donals Mason, on death row.
-Mason informs Ellis that during his incarceration, a cousin of a fellow inmate, married Mason (indentifed merely as Mrs Mason).
+Mason informs Ellis that during his incarceration, a cousin of a fellow inmate, married Mason (identified merely as Mrs Mason).
 During their marriage, she improved Manson's literacy and comforted him in his last weeks before his execution.
 Ellis meets the widow, and discovers she has always been a sex worker.
 She presents herself in the nude during the interviews.
 Ellis and the widow are sexually attracted, and the journalist regrets not pursuing a relationship with her.